 7 Myths About SOC 2 ComplianceThere are still many questions around the process and purpose behind SOC 2.
 Let's break it down by going over a few common myths.

-There’s a lot of misinformation out there surrounding SOC 2 compliance.
+There’s a lot of misinformation out there surrounding Service Organization Control, or SOC 2 compliance.
 While it’s a critical measure of data security and proof of an organization’s commitment to keeping customer data safe, there are still many questions around the process and purpose behind SOC 2.

-What is SOC 2 compliance?
+What is SOC 2 Compliance?